umarmughal824/micromasters/README.md

 6. Check the box for the editors group.
 This will allow the user to view and edit all pages in the CMS.

-## Running Commands and Testing
+## Running Commands

-As shown above, manage commands can be executed on the Docker-contained MicroMasters app.
+As shown above, management commands can be executed on the Docker-contained MicroMasters app.
 For example, you can run a Python shell with the following command:

     docker-compose run web ./manage.py shell

+## Testing

 Tests should be run in the Docker container, not the host machine.
 They can be run with the following commands: